buyfuturetoday/develvm/containers/bitcoin/README.md

 First you need to get some bitcoins to test with.
 This can be done here: http://tpfaucet.appspot.com/ Or just google `bitcoin testnet faucet`

+1. Add the testnet node used above (replace IP if not using tpfaucet.appspot.com): bc addnode 54.243.211.176 add
 1. Create a new address and associate it to an account: `bc getnewaddress account1`
 2. Goto the testnet site found above and enter the new testnet adress
 3. Wait a while and check if the bitcoins have arrived: `bc getbalance account1`